hakimjazuli/atlaAS_client/README.md

 -   `[a-debounce]`: ms
     > -   only for `controllers`;
     > -   debounce event by `a-debounce` value ms
+-   `[a-]`
+    > -   for anchor tags only;
+    > -   partial renderer to overwrite route change behaviour into ajax actions to documents
+    >     partial instead of full page render;
 -   `[a-path]`
     > -   only for `views`;
     > -   url end point;